88-degrees/Book-of-Changes/appendix03s2.md

 12. He invented the making of nets of various kinds by knitting strings, both for hunting and fishing.
 The idea of this was taken, probably, from **Lí** (the third trigram **☲**, and thirtieth hexagram **䷝**).

-13. On the death of [Páo-xī](https://en.wikipedia.org/wiki/Fuxi), there arose Shăn-năng (in his place).
+13. On the death of [Páo-xī](https://en.wikipedia.org/wiki/Fuxi), there arose [Shén Nóng](https://en.wikipedia.org/wiki/Shennong) (in his place).
 He fashioned wood to form the share, and bent wood to make the plough-handle.
 The advantages of ploughing and weeding were then taught to all under heaven.
 The idea of this was taken, probably, from **Yì ䷩** (the forty-second hexagram).

 14. He caused markets to be held at midday, thus bringing together all the people, and assembling in one place all their wares.
 They made their exchanges and retired, every one having got what he wanted.
-The idea of this was taken, probably, from Shih Ho (the twenty-first hexagram).
+The idea of this was taken, probably, from [**Shì Kè ䷔**](e599ace59791shike.md) (the twenty-first hexagram).

-15. After the death of Shăn-năng, there arose Hwang Tî, Yâo, and Shun.
+15. After the death of [Shén Nóng](https://en.wikipedia.org/wiki/Shennong), there arose [Huáng Dì](https://en.wikipedia.org/wiki/Yellow_Emperor), [Yáo](https://en.wikipedia.org/wiki/Emperor_Yao), and [Shùn](https://en.wikipedia.org/wiki/Emperor_Shun).
 They carried through the (necessarily occurring) changes, so that the people did (what was required of them) without being wearied; yea, they exerted such a spirit-like transformation, that the people felt constrained to approve their (ordinances) as right.
 When a series of changes has run all its course, another change ensues.
 When it obtains free course, it will continue long.
 Hence it was that 'these (sovereigns) were helped by Heaven; they had good fortune, and their every movement was advantageous.'
-Hwang Tî, Yâo, and Shun (simply) wore their upper and
+[Huáng Dì](https://en.wikipedia.org/wiki/Yellow_Emperor), [Yáo](https://en.wikipedia.org/wiki/Emperor_Yao), and [Shùn](https://en.wikipedia.org/wiki/Emperor_Shun) (simply) wore their upper and

 ###### p.
 384

 lower garments (as patterns to the people), and good order was secured all under heaven.
-The idea of all this was taken, probably, from Khien and Khwăn (the first and eighth trigrams, or the first and second hexagrams).
+The idea of all this was taken, probably, from **Qián** and **Kūn** (the first **☰** and eighth **☷** trigrams, or the first **䷀** and second **䷁** hexagrams).

 16. They hollowed out trees to form canoes; they cut others long and thin to make oars.
 Thus arose the benefit of canoes and oars for the help of those who had no means of intercourse with others.
 They could now reach the most distant parts, and all under heaven were benefited.
-The idea of this was taken., probably, from Hwân (the fifty-ninth hexagram).
+The idea of this was taken, probably, from Hwân (the fifty-ninth hexagram).

-17. They used oxen (in carts) and yoked horses (to chariots), thus providing for the carriage of what was heavy, and for distant journeys,--thereby benefiting all under the sky.
-The idea of this was taken, probably, from Sui (the seventeenth hexagram).
+17. They used oxen (in carts) and yoked horses (to chariots), thus providing for the carriage of what was heavy, and for distant journeys, -- thereby benefiting all under the sky.
+The idea of this was taken, probably, from [**Suí ䷐**](e99a8fsui.md) (the seventeenth hexagram).

 18. They made the (defence of the) double gates, and (the warning of) the clapper, as a preparation against the approach of marauding visitors.
-The idea of this was taken, probably, from Yü (the sixteenth hexagram).
+The idea of this was taken, probably, from [**Yǜ ䷏**](e8b1abyu.md) (the sixteenth hexagram).

 19. They cut wood and fashioned it into pestles; they dug in the ground and formed mortar's.
 Thus the myriads of the people received the benefit arising from the use of the pestle and mortar.
-The idea of this was taken, probably, from Hsiâo Kwo (the sixty-second hexagram).
+The idea of this was taken, probably, from [**Xiǎo Guò ䷽**](e5b08fe8bf87xiaoguo.md) (the sixty-second hexagram).

 20. They bent wood by means of string so as to form bows, and sharpened wood so as to make arrows.
 This gave the benefit of bows and arrows, and served to produce everywhere a feeling of awe.

 ###### p.
 385

-[paragraph continues] The idea of this was taken, probably, from Khwei (the thirty-eighth hexagram).
+<sub>[paragraph continues]</sub> The idea of this was taken, probably, from [**Kuí ䷥**](e79dbdkui.md) (the thirty-eighth hexagram).

 21. In the highest antiquity they made their homes (in winter) in caves, and (in summer) dwelt in the open country.
 In subsequent ages, for these the sages substituted houses, with the ridge-beam above and the projecting roof below, as a provision against wind and rain.
-The idea of this was taken, probably, from Tâ Kwang (the thirty-fourth hexagram).
+The idea of this was taken, probably, from [**Dà Zhuàng ䷡**](e5a4a7e5a3aedazhuang.md) (the thirty-fourth hexagram).

 22. When the ancients buried their dead, they covered the body thickly with pieces of wood, having laid it in the open country.
 They raised no mound over it, nor planted trees around; nor had they any fixed period for mourning.
 In subsequent ages the sages substituted for these practices the inner and outer coffins.
-The idea of this was taken, probably, from Tâ Kwo (the twenty-eighth hexagram).
+The idea of this was taken, probably, from [**Dà Guò ䷛**](e5a4a7e8bf87daguo.md) (the twenty-eighth hexagram).

 23. In the highest antiquity, government was carried on successfully by the use of knotted cords (to preserve the memory of things).
 In subsequent ages the sages substituted for these written characters and bonds.
 By means of these (the doings of) all the officers could be regulated, and (the affairs of) all the people accurately examined.
-The idea of this was taken, probably, from Kwâi (the forty-third hexagram).
+The idea of this was taken, probably, from [**Guài ䷪**](e5a4acguai.md) (the forty-third hexagram).

 ###### p.
 386

 Chapter <a name="fr_268"></a>[III](#fn_268).

-24. Therefore what we call the Yî is (a collection of) emblematic lines.
+24. Therefore what we call the [Yì](https://en.wikipedia.org/wiki/I_Ching) (易) is (a collection of) emblematic lines.
 They are styled emblematic as being resemblances.

 ###### p.
 387

 25. What we call the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings) (or [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou)'s explanations) are based on the significance (of each hexagram as a whole).

-26. We call the lines (of the figures) Yâo from their being according to the movements taking place all under the sky.
+26. We call the lines (of the figures) [**Yáo**](https://zh.wikipedia.org/zh-cn/爻) from their being according to the movements taking place all under the sky.

 27. In this way (we see) the rise of good fortune and evil, and the manifestation of repentance and regret.